Mitsubishi Type 97 Heavy Bomber / Ki-21 (Sally)

 Wartime History

 During the fall of 1938, the Ki-21-Ia was first used during the Second Sino-Japanese War in China.
-During the Nomonhan Incident / Battle of Khalkin Gol, the Ki-21 saw service during June-September, 1939.
-Combat revealed that the greatest weaknesses of the design was the weak defensive armament and lack of self-sealing fuel tanks.
-Production delays prevented the Japanese Army Air Force (JAAF) from re-equipping the 60th Sentai and 61st Sentai until the end of 1939.
-Although obsolete after the start of the war, and replaced by the Nakajima Army Type 100 Heavy Bomber / Ki-49 Donryu (Helen), which was only a marginally superior.
-Regardless, the Sally remained in service until the end of the Pacific War was liked by aircrews
+During the Nomonhan Incident / Battle of Khalkin Gol the Type 97 Heavy Bomber Ki-21 Sally flew missions during June-September 1939.
+Combat revealed the weaknesses of the design was the weak defensive armament and lack of self-sealing fuel tanks.
+Production delays prevented the Japanese Army Air Force (JAAF) from re-equipping the 60th Hiko Sentai and 61st Hiko Sentai with upgraded Ki-21 Sallys until the end of 1939.
+Although obsolete after the start of the Pacific War and replaced by the marginally superior Nakajima Army Type 100 Heavy Bomber / Ki-49 Donryu (Helen), Sally remained in service until the end of the Pacific War.
+The bomber was well regarded by personnel

-because of the bomber's ease of maintenance and handling.
+because of the ease of maintenance and handling.

 Ki-21-IIB